linn221/Book-Inventory/journal.md

 * **treat each course as a separate model** and show them in books.create as *datalists*

 ### 2023-05-01 Mon 02:30 PM
-- [ ] validate the requests, make the name unique
-- [ ] create course table, model and other stuffs, creating new and listing in inventory.create

 ### 2023-05-04 Thu 09:14 PM
 - [x] show detail page for each book